Top Menu

 Garage Organization

 This garage organization saga has truly been an epic journey these past couple of months!
 You know how it goes – you make fantastic progress decluttering one corner, feeling all smug and organized, only to have another area descend into utter chaos.
-It's a constant push and pull, a never-ending battle against the clutter monster!
+It's a constant push-and-pull, a never-ending battle against the clutter monster!

-Well, friends, I wanted to give you all a little peek behind the scenes and share an update on the state of my garage organization project.
+Well, friends, I wanted to give you all a peek behind the scenes and share an update on the state of my garage organization project.
 And the first thing I have to tell you, with a sigh and a slightly weary smile, is that this has been lots of work!

-I feel like I've been practically living in the garage for weeks now, dedicating a lot of time to sorting, purging, and planning.
+I've been practically living in the garage for weeks now, dedicating a lot of time to sorting, purging, and planning.
 And honestly?
 Sometimes, it feels like it doesn't even show! 😔😫 You know that feeling?
 You put in the hours, but the mountain of stuff just seems to regenerate.

 Anyhow, despite the slow progress and occasional moments of despair, I'm determined to conquer this clutter!
 Let me give you a little recount of what I've been up to, starting with the placement of my new Husky Workbench, which I showed you all last week.
 Initially, I had it situated in what I considered the "organized" middle section of the garage.